International Children Law

 If you are a foreign national living in the UK or a UK national married to a foreign national, Brexit will affect how the English Courts and how the EU courts will deal with divorce, maintenance and children cases in the future.
 These rules change on 1 January 2021.
 It is essential that you take expert advice before the end of December 2020 if you are separating or separated from your spouse or partner as you may be disadvantaged if you do not act quickly.

-For preliminary advice or to arrange a meeting with one of our International Children Solicitors, please contact us on 0800 923 0400.
+To speak to one of our international Children law solicitors, please contact us on 0800 923 0400.

 - Child Arrangements Orders: Top Tips for Parents